teddy-irv/Active-Directory-Lab/README.md

 <h2>Description</h2>
-This project shows how I built a Windows Active Directory lab environment on a personal computer using VMware that can add & manage users using PowerShell scripts.
+This project shows my Windows Active Directory lab environment on a personal computer using VMware that can add & manage users using PowerShell scripts.
 <br />